 Important Message from the State Office of Rural Health:

-Everyone in Virginia age 16 or older is eligible for the COVID-19 vaccine.
-All vaccinations are on a walk-in basis at this time.
+Everyone in Virginia age 12 or older is eligible for the COVID-19 vaccine.
+Pre-registration is no longer required.

 Virginia State Office of Rural Health

 The Virginia State Office of Rural Health (VA-SORH) was established in 1991 to create, fund and support quality and sustainable rural healthcare infrastructure.
 VA-SORH is a designated, federally funded office by the Health Resources and Services Administration (HRSA) Federal Office of Rural Health Policy (FORHP).
 The purpose and mission of VA-SORH is to address and rectify health disparities affecting the state’s rural residents.
 For nearly 30 years, VA-SORH has provided funding funding that connects small rural communities with state and federal resources with the goal of developing long-term solutions to address the root causes of rural health disparities.

 - Fostering collaboration and leveraging resources across and within various levels of government, communities, and non-profit organizations

 - Collecting and disseminating information to stakeholders

 - Providing technical assistance